Billuboy/devconnectClient/README.md

 # Front End of DevConnect
-_Front-end for DevConnect created using react._
+_Front-end for DevConnect created using React._

 ## TechStack Used